One of the standout features of an MT Solar system is its simplified approach to shipping and assembling rails.

 Spread Clamps for Added Stability

 For larger installations, particularly those with five modules or taller, we employ what is known as a spread clamp.
-This component, typically a piece of angle iron with multiple attachment points, ensures that the rail does not span over four feet without two attachments.
+This component, a piece of angle iron with multiple attachment points, ensures that the rail does not span over four feet without two attachments.
 This design meets and exceeds the specifications for Tamarack’s rails and most competitive products, ensuring a stable and secure installation.

 Ensuring Effective Bonding in Solar Rail Assembly